jeremythen/Study-Notes/Study Notes/AWS.md

 * HTTPS (port 443)
 * HTTP (port 80)
 * Design for failure, have one EC2 instance in each availability zone

+## Roles

+* Roles are much more secure than using access key id's and secret access keys and are easier to use.
+* You can apply roles to EC2 instances at any time and the changes are visible immediately.
+* Roles are universal.
+You don't need to specify region, similar to users.

+## Load balancers

+There are 3 types of AWS load balancers:

+1) Application Load Balancer (make intelligent decisions)
+2) Network Load Balancer (ultra-high performance)
+3) Classic Load Balancer

+Have EC2 instances in different availability zones in case one failes.

+Use bootstrap scripts.

+## DynamoDB

+Amazon's NO/SQL database

 ---